chesslab/chess-server/README.md

 /heuristics_bar {"fen":"<string>","variant":"<string>"} Takes an expanded heuristic picture of the current position.
 /leave {"action":["accept"]} Allows to leave a game.
 /legal {"position":"<string>"} Returns the legal FEN positions of a piece.
+/online_games Returns the online games waiting to be accepted.
 /play_lan {"color":"<string>","lan":"<string>"} Plays a chess move in long algebraic notation.
 /randomizer {"turn":"<string>","items":"<string>"} Starts a random position.
 /rematch {"action":["accept","decline","propose"]} Allows to offer a rematch.